 Sensory Processing Disorders

 The Virginia Aquarium is certified as Sensory Inclusive by KultureCity®.
 Guests with sensory processing disorders may prepare for their visit by reviewing the social story, available on the KultureCity app.
 Download the app for iPhone

 here or for Android

 here.
-Once on-site, the Virginia Aquarium has quiet zones, designated headphone zones, and resources including a bag guests may check out upon their arrival.
-The bags include noise-cancelling headphones, fidget toys, and feelings thermometers.
+Once on-site, the Virginia Aquarium has quiet zones, designated headphone zones, and resources including a bag that guests may check out upon their arrival.
+The bags include noise-canceling headphones, fidget toys, and feelings thermometers.
 To check out the bags, please visit our Guest Services Office, located to the right of the ticket counter.